1989 State of Origin series: Game I

-The game seemed to start well for the Blues as Maroons winger Alan McIndoe knocked on fielding the kick off.
-From the scrum win NSW applied the pressure and forced a line drop out, but Qld quickly gained the upper hand.
-Wally Lewis put up a towering goal line drop out that landed some 8 metres on the Blues side of halfway and was let bounce by NSW fullback Garry Jack instead of catching the ball and putting the Blues back on the attack.
-Jack fielded the bouncing ball just inside his own quarter line allowing the Qld defence to trap NSW in their own half.
-From there things just went from bad to worse for NSW as Queensland seemed to make line breaks and score tries at will.
-Michael Hancock scored two tries in his Origin debut, while Mal Meninga signalled his return to representative football with two tries and four goals of his own.
-Also scoring for the Maroons were Langer, McIndoe and Bobby Lindner.
+The game seemed to start well for the Blues as Maroons winger Alan McIndoe knocked on in-goal fielding the kick off.
+From the ensuing line drop out, Qld quickly gained the upper hand.
+Wally Lewis put up a towering goal line drop out that went 58 metres on the fly and was let bounce by NSW fullback Garry Jack.
+Unfortunately for NSW, the ball continued bouncing towards their own line and Jack finally fielded the ball just two metres inside his own quarter, allowing the Qld defence to trap NSW in their own half.
+From there things just went from bad to worse for NSW.
+A breakout from their own half started by Lewis who passed to Currie who passed on to Hancock for a 30 metre run before an offside penalty saw Langer run across field before putting a flying McIndoe over in the south-west corner.
+After Meninga's conversion, NSW were able to put together some attacking plays with almost 10 minutes of pressure on the Queensland line, forcing another two goal line dropouts, but the Maroons defence held strong.
+Then with Qld leading 6–0, a penalty right in front and just 14 metres saw NSW with a chance to put points on the board, but Laurie Daley badly hooked his kick wide of the posts.
+And from there the floodgates opened despite Lewis being sent to the sin-bin for 5 minutes.
+Michael Hancock scored two tries in his Origin debut, while Mal Meninga signalled his return to representative football with two tries and four goals of his own and in the process overtake dual rugby international outside back Michael O'Connor (NSW) as the greatest point scorer in Origin history to that point (Meninga's tries were his first in Origin since Game 1 of the 1983 series, and doubled his Origin total to that point).
+Also scoring for the Maroons were Langer and Bobby Lindner.
 However, on the night there was none better than Martin Bella whose powerhouse performance in the front row gave the likes of Wally Lewis and Allan Langer the room they needed and earned him the Man of the Match award.

-The many Blues new faces were overwhelmed and suffered what was New South Wales' biggest losing margin: 30 points.
+While the Maroon debutants such as Michael Hancock, Kerrod Walters and Dan Stains had seemingly handled the pressure of Origin easily, only Bradley Clyde and Paul Sironen of the many Blues new faces seemed to handle the pressure in what was New South Wales' biggest Origin losing margin: 30 points (it had been 18–nil at half time).
 Only a late try to reserve back Andrew Ettingshausen who grounded a kick from his Cronulla club mate Gavin Miller, prevented NSW from losing the game 36–0.
+ET's try was converted by Daley who unlike his first kick, had settled his nerves and put the conversion straight over the black dot.